 Expect anywhere from $35 to $75 a night depending if RV or tent camping.
 There is no sewer available here, but there is a dump station onsite.

-You can several picnic areas here.
-Along with several walking trails.
+There are several picnic areas here and many walking trails.
 Campfires are not allowed at this location.

 And there is no onsite campground store along with a laundry facility.